Robust Instance Optimal Phase-Only Compressed Sensing: Main Results

 \begin{rem} While we focus on sparse recovery via basis pursuit, the generality of Theorem \ref{thm:urip} in terms of $(\calK,\calU)$ allows for a straightforward generalization to other signal structures, such as PO-CS of low-rank matrices.
-Our subsequent technical results (Theorem \ref{thm:nonuni}, Lemmas \ref{lem:improved_lem9}, \ref{lem:l1l2_rip}) are also presented in a similar manner.
-Also note that Theorem \ref{thm:io_noiseless} directly generalizes to other instance optimal algorithms such as iterative hard thresholding (see \cite[Sec.
-6]{Foucart2013}). \end{rem}
+Our subsequent technical results (Theorem \ref{thm:nonuni}, Lemmas \ref{lem:improved_lem9}, \ref{lem:l1l2_rip}) are also presented in a similar manner. \end{rem}